-Meet the Tel Aviv’s Best Street Artists
+Meet Tel Aviv’s Best Street Artists

 Tel Aviv is home to many great art institutions such as the Tel Aviv Museum.
-It also hosts local artists who boldly turn streets into their own art galleries.
+The city also hosts local artists who boldly turn streets into their own art galleries.
 Most of them work under pseudonyms but due to a particular style or use of repetitive motifs they can be recognized fairly easily.
 So let’s meet the most intriguing street artists of Tel Aviv!

 Probably the best-known outdoor artist operating in Israel today, Dede has been covering walls with his graffiti creations for over a decade.
 While the inspiration for his nickname is unknown (maybe it’s based on the Dada art movement?), he definitely has a unique style.
 He paints impressive wood-like animals both in the streets and in his studio.
 However, he is most famous for his iconic, simple, black and white band-aids paintings.
 He also sells these pieces online through crowd-funding.
 Dede often collaborates with another local artist, Nitzan Mintz, who writes graffiti poems.